 Choosing the right ventilation system for your loft conversion

-Ventilation is one of the most important and often overlooked parts of any loft conversion, proper airflow keeps the space dry and all year round.
-Without it, moisture can quickly build up.
-This leads to condensation, mould, and long-term damage to your insulation and timber structure.
+Ventilation is one of the most important but often overlooked parts of a loft conversion.
+Good airflow keeps the space dry and usable all year.
+Without it, moisture can build up fast.
+That leads to condensation, mould, and damage to your insulation and timber.

-In this guide, we’ll cover everything you need to know about loft ventilation.
-Including regulations, ventilation systems, and expert tips to help you get it right from the start.
+This guide explains what you need to know about loft ventilation.
+It covers the rules, standard systems, and simple tips to help you get it right.

 Why ventilation in loft conversions matters